rndexe/nowtransmitting/src/kn/exhibits/plague-british-india.md

 featured: false
 authortype: Scholar
 thumb: /static/img/A_Exhibit_Thumbnail.jpg
-title: "Controlling the Plague in British India"
+title: Controlling the Plague in British India
 subtitle: "A Visual History of the Plague "
 medium: Photographs
 year: 1896 – 1898